Opening in February, 2023.

 From Reform to Equal Rights

 Emerging America is pleased to announce a new project to create and disseminate the nation’s first complete K-12 Disability History Curriculum.
-Thanks to a Library of Congress Teaching with Primary Sources (TPS) grant, the new curriculum, From Reform to Equal Rights, will be available free online by Summer 2022.
+Thanks to a Library of Congress Teaching with Primary Sources (TPS) grant, the new curriculum, From Reform to Equal Rights, will be available free online to all by February 2023.
 Emerging America will support implementation with teacher workshops and graduate courses.
 Emerging America’s free Accessing Inquiry clearinghouse website will supplement the curriculum with an expanded array of strategies and tools for inclusive teaching and learning.

 What Will the Curriculum Cover?